F2 Error Code

 Step 3: Test the Sensor with a Multimeter

 Disconnect the sensor’s wire harness connector and set your multimeter to measure resistance (ohms).
 At room temperature, a good Whirlpool oven temperature sensor should read approximately 1,080 to 1,100 ohms.
-A reading significantly outside that range, or an open circuit reading, confirms the sensor has failed and must be replaced.
+A reading significantly outside that range or an open circuit reading indicates that the sensor has failed and needs to be replaced.

 Step 4: Remove the Faulty Sensor